GREEN BAY, Wis. – The Green Bay Packers said about what you'd expect them to say after they lost quarterback Aaron Rodgers to a shoulder injury.

-Coach Mike McCarthy said nothing about Rodgers' left shoulder, refusing to reveal the initial diagnosis of the injury that knocked Rodgers out of the Packers' 27-20 loss to the Chicago Bears.
+Coach Mike McCarthy said nothing about Rodgers' left shoulder, refusing to reveal the initial diagnosis of the injury that knocked Rodgers out of the Packers' 27-20 loss to Chicago.

 “No timeline, no exact diagnosis," a perturbed McCarthy said.
 "That's where we're at."